 About 10,000 years ago we invented agriculture.
-The following quotes and proverbs all relate to agriculture and the cultivation of crops.
+The following quotes and proverbs all relate to agriculture, farming and the cultivation of crops.

 A dry March, a wet April and a cool May fill barn and cellar and bring much hay.